piscolomo/ate/README.md

 Ate
 ====

-Atractive Template Engine for minimalist people
+Inspired by [mote][https://github.com/soveran/mote], Ate is a minimalist framework-agnostic template engine.

 ## Introduction

 Template engines are things of all days.
-This days most of them have several hundred (erb) if not thousand (erubis) of lines of code, even slim isn't so slim.
+And this days most of them have several hundred (erb) if not thousand (erubis) of lines of code, even slim isn't so slim.
 So, Ate was written with the requirements of be simple and easy to use.

 ## Installation